babylonlabs-io/covenant-emulator/README.md

-# Covenant Emulator
+# Covenant Emulation Toolset

 ## Overview

-Covenant emulator is a daemon program run by every member of the covenant committee of the BTC staking protocol.
-The role of the covenant committee is to protect PoS systems against attacks from the BTC stakers and validators.
+The covenant emulation toolset is a set of programs operated by every member of the covenant committee of the BTC staking protocol.
+The role of the covenant committee is to protect PoS systems against attacks from the BTC stakers and finality providers.
 It achieves this by representing itself as an M-out-of-N multi-signature that co-signs BTC transactions with the BTC staker.

 More specifically, through co-signing, the covenant committee enforces the